SoftInstigate/restheart-website/docs/v0.9/get-up-and-running.md

 18:14:59.101 [main] INFO  c.s.restheart.Bootstrapper - RESTHeart started **********************************************
 {% endhighlight %}

-Let's open the embedded HAL browser to check that everythig is fine.
+We'll now use the embedded HAL browser to check that everythig is fine.
 The HAL browser allows you to surf the DATA API with your browser.
+{: .bs-callout.bs-callout-info}

-### Open your browser at [http://127.0.0.1:8080/browser](http://127.0.0.1:8080/browser)
+Open your browser at [http://127.0.0.1:8080/browser](http://127.0.0.1:8080/browser)

 ## Enable mongodb authentication
 {: .post}